Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 “That’s the hard part,” the Fed said, in a tone that was kinda-sorta an apology.
 “But I’m afraid, mister Beaufort, you’re going to want to sit down for the next bit.”

-“You’re invading my goddamned *property* and you’re lucky I was feeling polite---” Austin put himself protectively in front of Lauren, squaring up.
+“You’re invading my goddamned *property* and you’re lucky I was feeling polite - ” Austin put himself protectively in front of Lauren, squaring up.

 “And you’re lucky we were, too.
 Neither of us would have wanted it otherwise.
 Anyway, to business.
 The reason we are executing a warrant on your property is because your mobile phone was used to perpetuate the Chicago disaster.
 You are not a suspect,” the pencil-necked agent offered up placatingly, “Just in the wrong place at the wrong time, it seems.”